-“We’re still using plastic in the U.S. and a fiber called kenaf, a subtropical plant grown in Indonesia,” Comer says.
+“We’re still using plastic in the U.S. and a ber called kenaf, a subtropical plant grown in Indonesia,” Comer says.
 “So we’re importing this plant from Indonesia to make automotive components.
-By growing industrial hemp in Kentucky, we would significantly reduce the carbon footprint and create a new market for Kentucky farmers.
+By growing industrial hemp in Kentucky, we would signi cantly reduce the carbon footprint and create a new market for Kentucky farmers.
 I think it’s a win-win situation.”

 - What is the main idea of this article?

 - What are some uses for industrial hemp?

 - How can the automotive industry utilize hemp products?